quipucords/qpc/docs/source/man.rst

 ``--report=report_identifier``

-  Contains the report identifier that is used to generate the deployments report.
+  Contains the report identifier that is used to generate the QPC Insights report.
 Mutually exclusive with the ``--scan-job`` option.

 ``--no-gpg``

-  Uploads the deployments report without requiring the presence of GNU Privacy Guard.
+  Uploads the QPC Insights report without requiring the presence of GNU Privacy Guard.

 Options for All Commands